CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 # Metaphysics (The Ultimate Structure of Reality)

-My metaphysical views fall within the ontological philosophy of the mind known as the [mind-body problem](https://en.wikipedia.org/wiki/Mind%E2%80%93body_problem), more specifically, <a href="https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism" style="color:#006699;">mind–body dualism</a>.
+My metaphysical views fall within the ontological [mind-body problem](https://en.wikipedia.org/wiki/Mind%E2%80%93body_problem), more specifically <a href="https://en.wikipedia.org/wiki/Mind%E2%80%93body_dualism" style="color:#006699;">mind–body dualism</a>.
 I believe this fits perfectly with higher spatial dimensions.
-These problems will probably only be solved by a artificial superintelligence or technological singularity.
+These conclusions will probably only be revealed by an artificial superintelligence or technological singularity.

 <!-- https://youtu.be/JTfxKKo8ToE -->